SaraMWillis/example-docs/docs/software/popular_software/vscode_remote_connection/index.md

 ## Overview

-Visual Studio Code can be used to edit source code and other files on the HPC systems.
-VSCode is available to run directly on HPC through the Open on Demand system.
+Visual Studio Code (VSCode) can be used to edit source code and other files on the HPC systems.
+VSCode is available to run directly on HPC through the Open OnDemand system.

 VSCode can also be run locally on laptop or desktop computers and used to make a remote connection to the HPC systems.
 This documentation is intended to detail the steps that must be taken to allow such a connection.
 The details of how to make such a connection within the VSCode software itself is beyond the scope of this documentation.
 Refer to the VSCode documentation here: [https://code.visualstudio.com/docs/remote/ssh-tutorial](https://code.visualstudio.com/docs/remote/ssh-tutorial).